-- a. presents evidence of successful completion of the education requirements of R.S.
-37:3086(B)(1) for licensure; or - b. presents evidence of having successfully completed both academic requirements of the above stated statute and evidence of satisfactory completion of a program of experience of not less than 900 hours supervised by a licensed dietitian/nutritionist. - 2.
-The board may issue a provisional license to a person before he has taken the exam prescribed by the board.
-A provisional license may be issued for a period not exceeding one year and may be renewed from year to year for a period not to exceed five consecutive years upon payment of an annual fee and presentation of evidence satisfactory to the board that applicant is meeting the supervision requirements and continuing education requirement of at least 15 hours or continuing education per license year.
+b. the board may issue a provisional license to a person before he has taken the examination prescribed by the board;

+c. a provisional license may be issued for a period not exceeding one year and may be renewed annually for a period not to exceed five consecutive years upon payment of an annual fee and presentation of evidence satisfactory to the board that applicant is meeting the supervision requirements and the continuing education requirement of at least 15 hours of continuing education per license year.

-C. Supervision of Provisional Licensed Dietitian
+D. Supervision of Provisional Licensed Dietitian

-- 1. The purpose of this Section is to set out the nature and scope of the supervision provided for provisional licensed dietitians/nutritionists. - 2.
-To meet initial licensure and license renewal requirements, a provisionally licensed dietitian/nutritionist shall practice under the direct supervision of a licensed dietitian/nutritionist.
+1. The purpose of this Section is to set out the nature and scope of the supervision provided for provisional licensed dietitians/nutritionists.

+2. To meet initial licensure and license renewal requirements, a provisionally licensed dietitian/nutritionist shall practice under the direct supervision of a licensed dietitian/nutritionist.
 Direct supervision is defined as a licensed dietitian/nutritionist providing sufficient guidance and direction to enable a provisional licensed dietitian/nutritionist to perform competently.
-The supervising licensee needs to be readily available by telecommunications or in person and will review the provisionally licensed dietitian/nutritionist's work quarterly and submit a written report annually to the board that the applicant is in the process of meeting the experience requirements in anticipation of taking the examination.
+The supervising licensee needs to be readily available in person or by telecommunications and will review the provisionally licensed dietitian/nutritionist's work quarterly and submit to the board annually on a form provided by the board a written report that the applicant is in the process of meeting the experience requirements in anticipation of taking the examination.

-D. Upgrading a Provisional License
+E. Upgrading a Provisional License

-- 1. The provisionally licensed dietitian/nutritionist shall submit to the board a written request, proof of successful completion of passage of the examination by CDR, as well as the upgrade fee. - 2.
-When the upgrade occurs, the licensee shall be subject to the renewal requirements for a regular licensed dietitian/nutritionist.
+1. In order to upgrade to a regular license, the provisionally licensed dietitian/nutritionist shall submit to the board a written request, proof of successful completion of the registration examination administered by CDR or evidence of current registration with CDR, as well as the upgrade fee.

+2. When the upgrade occurs, the licensee shall become subject to the renewal requirements for a regular licensed dietitian/nutritionist.

-E. License Certificates
+F. License Certificates

-- 1. The board shall prepare and provide to each licensee a license certificate and license identification card. - 2.
-Official license certificates shall be signed by the chairman, vice-chairman, and secretary-treasurer and be affixed with the seal of the board.
+1. The board shall prepare and provide to each licensee a license certificate and license identification card.

+2. Official license certificates shall be signed by the board chairman, vice-chairman, and secretary-treasurer and be affixed with the seal of the board.